-To make sure that a clothing brand is GOTS-certified, it is a good idea to search for it in the GOTS database.
+To make sure that a clothing brand has a GOTS certification, it is a good idea to search for it in the GOTS database.
 I found the Wear Pact GOTS certification here.

 Thus, Wear Pact has a variety of different options depending on how much organic cotton you want your clothing to contain.

 Are Wear Pact organic clothes affordable?
 They are not cheap but I believe they are not more expensive than conventional clothing.
-And the good news is that they have a clearance section and run frequent sales, especially now with the holidays upon us.
+And the good news is that they have a clearance section and run frequent sales, especially during holiday seasons.